 The foliar application of organic inputs was sprayed at two different stages during the moringa growth phase at 30 days after sowing and 21 days after first harvest respectively.

 RESULTS AND DISCUSSION

+PLANT HEIGHT

+Effect of soil application in plant height

+Write the results with discussion

+Effect of foliar application in plant height

+Write the results with discussion

+Interaction effect of soil and foliar application in plant height

+Write the results with discussion

 The plant height of moringa was measured at 90 days after sowing.
 Among the different soil application, the maximum plant height was observed in enriched goat manure S3 (187.72 cm) and the minimum plant height was recorded in S5 control (172.26 cm).
 The foliar spray of moringa with F3 sea weed extract (3%) recorded the maximum plant height of 201.74 cm whereas, the minimum (174.28 cm) was recorded in F6 control (table 1).
 Significant difference was observed for interaction effect of soil application of organic manures and foliar spray of bio stimulants.
 From the data, the interaction S2 (Enriched vermicompost (5t/ha)) + F2 (sea weed extract (3%)) recorded the maximum plant height (206.45 cm) whereas, the lowest plant height (146.86 cm) was recorded in S5 control + F6 control.

+YIELD ATTRIBUTES

+Effect of soil application in yield attributes

+Write the results with discussion

+Effect of foliar application in yield attributes

+Write the results with discussion

+Interaction effect of soil and foliar application in yield attributes

+Write the results with discussion

 Among the different organic inputs, the maximum number of branches per plant (6.23) was observed in S2 Enriched vermicompost (5t/ha) and the lowest number of branches (4.93) was observed in S5 control.
 In foliar spray of bio stimulants, the maximum number of branches per plant (6.20) was recorded in F2 sea weed extract (3%) and the minimum number of branches (4.73) was recorded in F6 control.
 The interaction between organic inputs and bio stimulants showed significant differences in values and the interaction S2 enriched vermicompost (5t/ha) + F2 sea weed extract (3%) recorded the maximum number of branches per plant (6.75) and the lowest number of branches per plant (3.23) was recorded in S5 control + F6 control (table 1).